aws-samples/eks-workshop-v2/website/docs/troubleshooting/dns/step2-check-coredns.md

 CoreDNS-1.11.1
 linux/amd64, go1.21.5, e9c721d80
 ```

 Coredns logs don't show errors, which means that corends application should be processing DNS requests as expected.

+### Next Steps

 At this point, we have resolved the problem with coredns pods and ensured that coredns application is running without errors.

 Let's continue to the next lab to cover additional troubleshooting steps and ensure every aspect of DNS resolution is correct.